Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Materials and Methods

 \section{Materials and Methods}

-\subsection{Dataset and Preprocessing}
+\subsection{Dataset and preprocessing}

-Data used in preparation of this paper were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
-The ADNI database contains T1-weighted MRI scans acquired on 1.5 T and 3.0 T MRI scanners from individuals with a diagnosis of AD or MCI, or were enrolled as cognitively normal controls (NOR).
+Data used in preparation of this paper were obtained from the ADNI database (adni.loni.usc.edu).
+The database contains T1-weighted MRI scans acquired on 1.5 T and 3.0 T MRI scanners from individuals with a diagnosis of AD or MCI, or were enrolled as cognitively normal controls (NOR).
 Images were acquired longitudinally at multiple time points.
-For this study, we only included 1.5 T structural MRI (sMRI) scans corresponding to the three groups of participants.
+For this study, we only included 1.5 T structural MRI (sMRI) scans.
 The original database contained over 12,000 T1-weighted MRI images, including 229 NOR (Class 0), 188 AD (Class 3), 252 MCI (Class 1), 149 participants whose disease progressed from MCI to AD: known as 'converters' (MCIc) (Class 2).
+All images obtained from the ADNI database were processed using a standardized and widely validated preprocessing pipeline consistent with prior ADNI-based studies.
+Specifically, images underwent correction for intensity non-uniformity (bias field correction), followed by tissue segmentation into gray matter (GM), white matter (WM), and cerebrospinal fluid (CSF) using the CAT12 toolbox implemented in SPM12.
+The resulting GM maps were spatially normalized to the MNI standard space using DARTEL, modulated to preserve regional volumetric information, and smoothed with an isotropic Gaussian kernel of 8 mm full width at half maximum (FWHM) to account for inter-subject anatomical variability and improve signal-to-noise ratio.
+Automated and visual quality control procedures provided by CAT12 were applied to identify and exclude images with segmentation errors, motion artifacts, or extreme total intracranial volume values, ensuring a homogeneous and reliable dataset.
+This preprocessing workflow, which follows established conventions for ADNI 1.5 T MRI data, enhances reproducibility and strengthens the internal validity of the subsequent analyses and representation learning.
 For this study, only the first medical examination of each participant was considered, resulting in a total of $N = 818$ segmented gray matter (GM) images after standard preprocessing using CAT12 \cite{CAT12} and SPM12 \cite{SPM12}.
-Demographic data are summarized in Table \ref{tab:demog}.
+Demographic data are summarized in table \ref{tab:demog}.

-For training the AE, balanced subsets of participants were created to form the following groupings: NOR–AD, NOR–MCI, NOR–MCIc, and NOR–MCI–MCIc–AD.
-These groupings were designed to allow for meaningful comparisons and robust representational learning across different stages of cognitive decline.

-\subsection{Model Architecture}
+\subsection{Model architecture}